chenx-git/Medical-Notes-Entities-Extraction-and-Network-Visualization/README.md

 ## Consist: 2 code files
-### 1. from medical note text data, extract entities informaiton to edges and nodes dataframe and stored in csv --- ScispaCy
+### 1. **NLP**: from medical note text data, extract entities informaiton to edges and nodes dataframe and stored in csv --- ScispaCy
-### 2. build network and sub-networks to visualize the entities relationship --- NetworkX
+### 2. **Network Visualization**: build network and sub-networks to visualize the entities relationship --- NetworkX

 ## Some network graphs: